zowe/zowe-client-swift-sdk/README.md

     password: "<zosmf password>")
 ```

 The SDK supports both manual authentication and Zowe z/OSMF mobile profiles.
-To create a Zowe z/OSMF mobile profile, use a regular <a href="https://developer.apple.com/documentation/swift/dictionary" target="_blank">Dictionary</a> and store it in <a href="https://developer.apple.com/documentation/foundation/userdefaults" target="_blank">UserDefaults</a> under the key with your chosen profile name.
+To create a Zowe z/OSMF mobile profile, use a regular [Dictionary](https://developer.apple.com/documentation/swift/dictionary) and store it in [UserDefaults](https://developer.apple.com/documentation/foundation/userdefaults) under the key with your chosen profile name.

 ```swift
 let zoweProfile = [